Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/Features/FeatureLayerGeodatabase/README.md

 ## Additional information

-One of the ArcGIS Runtime data set types that can be accessed via the local storage of the device (i.e. hard drive, flash drive, micro SD card, USB stick, etc.) is a mobile geodatabase.
-A mobile geodatabase can be provisioned for use in an ArcGIS Runtime application by ArcMap.
+One of the ArcGIS Maps SDK for Native Apps data set types that can be accessed via the local storage of the device (i.e. hard drive, flash drive, micro SD card, USB stick, etc.) is a mobile geodatabase.
+A mobile geodatabase can be provisioned for use in a Maps SDK application by ArcMap.
 The following provide some helpful tips on how to create a mobile geodatabase file:

 In ArcMap, choose File > Share As > ArcGIS Runtime Content from the menu items to create the .geodatabase file (see the document: http://desktop.arcgis.com/en/arcmap/latest/map/working-with-arcmap/creating-arcgis-runtime-content.htm).